786mrnoor/web-development-notes/rdbms/basics/tables-rows-columns.md

 **👉 Columns:**
 - **Columns** are the **headings** (fields).
-- Each column represents **one piece of information** about the item.
+- Each column represents **one piece of information** about an item.
 - Example columns in `Students` table:
   `ID`, `Name`, `Age`, `Class`